 On weekends from August 24 through September 2, MATA, New York’s most cosmopolitan new music presenter, in partnership with electronic-arts incubator Harvestworks will present Natacha Diels’s I Love Myself Fully and Unconditionally, a site-specific installation/tour in a home on Governor’s Island.
-Guests will be admitted at five-minute intervals for individually guided tours intended to “make us feel a little bit better about ourselves and the world.”
+Guests will be admitted at ten-minute intervals for group guided tours intended to “make us feel a little bit better about ourselves and the world.”

 Times: 11 am – 5 pm.
-Each ‘tour’ lasts 25-30 minutes; tours are run continuously at five-minute intervals
+Each ‘tour’ lasts 15-30 minutes; tours are run continuously at ten minute intervals.

 Building 10A, Nolan Park, Governors Island,